APogue/APogue.github.io/pages/projects.md

 - Cross-group test — hold severity, visibility, and policy violations constant to see whether identity alone predicts institutional response.
 - Within-group test — hold identity constant; then test one factor at a time (severity, visibility, or policy violations) to see whether it drives response differences.

-This structure ensures the study can distinguish whether outcomes are shaped more by group identity itself or by other contextual factors.
+This structure ensures the study can distinguish whether outcomes are shaped more by group identity or by other contextual factors.

 ### Transparency and Auditability